darthVarada/modelo-de-Regress-o-para-marketing/README.md

 ## Overview

-The Sales Prediction project aims to predict sales based on advertising budgets across various marketing \n channels.
-The primary goal is to develop machine learning models to forecast sales accurately, helping marketing teams optimize budget allocations and maximize return on investment.
+The Sales Prediction project aims to predict sales based on advertising budgets across various marketing
+channels.
+The primary goal is to develop machine learning models to forecast sales accurately, helping
+marketing teams optimize budget allocations and maximize return on investment.

 ## Features